-The district only provides modified meal components on menus to accommodate students with a disability.
+Except for requests to receive "lactose free" milk, the district only provides modified meal components on menus to accommodate students with a disability.
 A parent wishing to request dietary accommodations for their student with a disability must submit to the district's Director of Child Nutrition a medical statement completed by a State licensed healthcare professional.